Israel805/COMP429PROJ02/README.md

 +-------------+-------------+--------------------+--------------------+

 How to run program
 So we have two sides where sender would act as the server and the receiver would be the user that is trying to get access.

+Since one of the text files has something we want to deliver to the other text file, we have to make sure that the receiver is well-connected and if so pass on the written text in the receiver's text.

+There were a few complications in terms of having the file not be able to read and also the way it was sent and receiving the message.
+It uses the sequence number and the expected number to keep the connection alive.

+After several tries, it appears that both receiver and sender have been succefully executed.